 The purpose of toothpaste

-In fact, if you’re using toothpaste mainly as a mean of removing plaque, you may be surprised to find that a review study done last year found that using a toothpaste when brushing didn’t provide any extra plaque removing abilities.
+In fact, if you’re using toothpaste mainly as a means of removing plaque, you may be surprised to find that a review study done recently found that using a toothpaste when brushing didn’t provide any extra plaque removing abilities.

 So, brushing your teeth, even without any toothpaste at all, already does a pretty good job of removing plaque and helping in the fight for optimal dental health.